-THE Brazen Laver was a large basin which was always kept full of water.
+WESTERN WISDOM BIBLE STUDY Tabernacle in the Wilderness-Part 2 HE BRAZEN LAVER was a large basin which was always kept full of water.
 It is said in the Bible that it was carried on the backs of twelve oxen, also made of brass, and we are told that their hind parts were toward the center of the vessel.
 It appears from the memory of nature, however, that these animals were not oxen but symbolical representations of the twelve signs of the zodiac.
-Humanity was at that time divided into twelve groups, one group for each zodiacal sign.
+Humanity was at that time divided into twelve quently, the Brazen Lavers in the The Brazen Laver Containing magnetized water energized by the twelve zodiacal rays. groups, one group for each zodiacal sign.
 Each symbolic animal attracted a particular ray, and as the holy water used in Catholic churches is magnetized by the priest during the ceremony of consecration, so also the water in this Laver was magnetized by the divine Hierarchies who guided humanity.

 There can be no doubt concerning the power of holy water prepared by an individual of strong and magnetic personality.
 It takes on or absorbs the effluvia from his vital body, and the people who use it become amenable to his rule in a degree commensurate to their sensitiveness.
-Consequently the Brazen Lavers in the ancient Atlantean Mystery Temples, where the water was magnetized by divine Hierarchs of immeasurable power, were a potent factor in guiding the people in accordance with the wishes of these ruling powers.
+Conseancient Atlantean Mystery Temples, where the water was magnetized by divine Hierarchies of immeasurable power, were a potent factor in guiding the people in accordance with the wishes of these ruling powers.
 Thus the priests were in perfect subjection to the mandates and dictates of their unseen spiritual leaders, and through them the people were made to follow blindly.
 It was required of the priests that they wash their hands and feet before going into the Tabernacle proper.
-If this command was not obeyed, death would follow immediately on the priest's entering the Tabernacle.
-We may therefore say that the keyword of the Brazen Laver was "consecration."
+If this command was not obeyed, death would follow immediately on the priest's entering into the Tabernac1e.
+We may therefore say that the keyword of the Brazen laver was "consecration."
 The Brazen Laver is the symbol of sanctification and consecration of the life to service.
-As Christ entered upon His three years' ministry through the baptismal waters, so the aspirant to service in the ancient Temple must sanctify himself in the sacred stream which flowed from the Molten Sea.
-And the Mystic Mason endeavoring to build the temple "without sound of hammer" and to serve therein must also consecrate and sanctify himself.
+As Christ entered upon His three year ministry through the baptismal waters, so the aspirant to service in the ancient Temple must sanctify himself in the sacred stream which flowed from the Molten Sea.
+And the Mystic Mason endeavoring to build the temple "without sound of hammer" and to serve